…and bacon. Let’s not forget bacon!

 - Return cauliflower to large pot, or put into blender.
 Add butter.
 Use Immersion Blender or Vitamix to blend until smooth.

 - Allow blended cauliflower to cool

-- Add eggs (1 egg + 1 egg yolk), shredded cheese, garlic powder, and salt and pepper to blended cauliflower.
+- Add eggs (1 egg + 1 egg yolk), almond flour, shredded cheese, garlic powder, and salt and pepper to blended cauliflower.
 You can use your vitamix or immersion blender to combine.
 Alternatively, a fork will work too.
 You may need to use your hands!

 - Shape mixture into a ball, and place in a bowl, and refrigerate for 10 minutes.

 - Line baking sheet with parchment paper.

 - Remove from refrigerator, and form dough into individual gnocchi, using hands, and spoon.
 If gnocchi doesn't hold it's shape well, you can refrigerate further.